stuycs-gh-classrooms/nxtm-p01-pd09-balls/README.md

 - YOUR ANSER HERE

 2D Array:
-- YOUR ANSWER HERE
+- enemies are in a grid

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- a and s to move
+- spacebar to shoot

-Mouse Control:
+Mouse Control: none
 - Mouse movement:
 - Mouse pressed: